 Identifying valuable landscape and community features

 Previously, we explored the detailed landscape assessment and segmentation data available to Vibrant Planet users, as well as wildfire hazard probability and intensity models powered by Pyrologix, a Vibrant Planet company.
-In order to build a plan for landscape and community resilience or cross-boundary wildfire management, you will also need to identify and evaluate landscape features with societal value.
-We call all features with societal value, Strategic Areas, Resources, and Assets, or SARAs.
+In order to build a plan for landscape and community resilience or cross-boundary wildfire management, you may also identify and evaluate landscape features with societal value.
+We call all features with societal value Strategic Areas, Resources, and Assets, or SARAs.

 What defines a SARA?